mecid/mecid.github.io/_posts/2025-07-30-streaming-changes-with-observations.md

 > To learn more about Observation framework, take a look at my ["Mastering Observation framework in Swift"](/2023/10/03/mastering-observable-framework-in-swift/) post.

 First of all, you have to manually initiate recursive observation, because it only fires for the first change.
-Second, it doesn’t fit into the Swift Concurrency world, because you can’t use it as an async stream inside the asynchronous for loop.
+Second, it doesn’t fit into the Swift Concurrency world, because you can’t use it as an async stream inside the asynchronous **for-loop**.
 Fortunately, Apple fixed all of these by introducing the new *Observations* type.
 It is designed to work in pair with the *Observable* macro.

 ```swift
 let store = Store() // Observable